45 Easy Self Care Day Ideas at Home for a Healthy Mind, Body & Soul

 This is why you need to start taking care of yourself to navigate stressors in a healthy and productive way.

-This article contains 26 self-care practices that will help reduce your stress level and make you better equipped to face your daily challenges.
+This article contains 45 easy self-care day ideas that will help reduce your stress level and make you better equipped to face your daily challenges.

 Ready?
 Roll your sleeves up and let’s get to work!